gokul-1998/TDS-iitm-bs-notes/week1/lec1.3.md

     - semi-structured
         - json
-        - pdf,html,email,sms
-        - zip,docx
+        - Documents like pdf,html,email,sms (can have tabular, some data structured and some semi structured)
-    -
+        - containers(zip,docx,pptx,xlsx)